20eddibae/BarnacleUNetIdentification/Pytorch_UNet/README.md

 ## Reflections

 This project demonstrates a practical approach to a hard segmentation problem with minimal data.
 The U-Net model, while not perfect, shows promise and outperforms basic OpenCV methods.
-Key learnings included robust data preprocessing, careful validation, and the importance of visual inspection at every step.
+This was a really interesting project to apply my theoretical understanding of UNet segmentation that I know from medical imaging into this real life context.
+Through this approach I learned a lot about data preprocessing, careful validation, and the importance of visual inspection at every step.

 ### Citations